Dolce & Gabbana Fall/Winter 2026 RTW

 Black functioned structurally:

-Rather than relying on excessive embellishment, the impact derived from proportion and tailoring discipline.
+Rather than relying on excessive embellishment, the impact came from proportion and tailoring discipline.

 Dolce & Gabbana Fall/Winter 2026 Look 61